The Basics about this Disease

 Among the most serious potential complications are heart problems, treatment-induced infections, persistent asthma and, for some, long-lasting numbness or decreased sensitivity in feet or hands.
 Long-term follow-up is important.

 Effective treatment of EGPA may require the coordinated efforts and ongoing care of a team of medical providers and specialists.
-In addition to a primary care provider, you may need to see the following specialists: rheumatologist (joints, muscles, immune system); pulmonologist (lungs); cardiologist (heart); nephrologist (kidneys); dermatologist (skin); neurologist (brain/nervous system); or others as needed.
+In addition to a primary care provider, you may need to see the following specialists:

-The best way to manage your disease is to actively partner with your health care providers.
-Get to know the members of your health care team.
+The best way to manage your disease is to actively partner with your health care providers and get to know the members of your health care team.
 It may be helpful to keep a health care journal to track medications, symptoms, test results and notes from doctor appointments in one place.
 To get the most out of your doctor visits, make a list of questions beforehand and bring along a supportive friend or family member to provide a second set of ears and take notes.

 Remember, it’s up to you to be your own advocate.
 If you have concerns with your treatment plan, speak up.
 Your doctor may be able to adjust your dosage or offer different treatment options.
 It is always your right to seek a second opinion.